Explain the Trinity

 Q. What is the difference between the Father, Son and Holy Spirit?
 Can you explain the Trinity?
 Do all Christians believe that Jesus is God?

 A. Scripture tells us that God is one: “Hear, O Israel!
 The LORD is our God, the LORD is one!”
 (Deuteronomy 6:4).
-At the same time, He is also three in One Person.
-For example, we see this in several chapters in Isaiah (Isaiah 6, 9, 42, 48, 63), and even in Genesis 1:26.
+At the same time, God is also Three Persons: Father, Son and Holy Spirit.
+For example, we see this truth evident in several chapters in Isaiah (Isaiah 6, 9, 42, 48, 63), and even in Genesis 1:26.

-While we cannot fully comprehend the Trinity in this life, Scripture clearly teaches that God is the Father, the Son, and the Holy Spirit, yet is also One.
+While we cannot fully comprehend the Trinity in this life, Scripture clearly teaches that God is three Persons in the Father, the Son, and the Holy Spirit, yet is also One God.
 Scripture will also, at times, refer to the Persons of the Trinity interchangeably.
 An example is the “Spirit of Christ” (Romans 8:9, 1 Peter 1:11), which clearly refers to Jesus and the Holy Spirit as One.
 Jesus even says that He and the Father are One (John 10:30).
 How is this possible?
 Again, we don’t know, but we will all know when we meet our glorious God in heaven.

 As far as the differences between each person of the Godhead (Father, Son, and Holy Spirit), Scripture does show some different roles played by each person.
 For example, God the Father is active in the election of believers (e.g., Romans 9).
 God the Son is the person who reconciles us to the Father by His death and resurrection, and by His imputed righteousness (e.g., Romans 4-5).
 God the Holy Spirit makes us spiritually alive (Ephesians 2).
 So, we are chosen by the Father, reconciled through the Son, all by the Spirit.
 Ephesians 2:18 says it best: “for through Him [Jesus] we both have our access in one Spirit to the Father.”